 Alternatively referred to as an acute, grave, grave accent, left quote, open quote, or a push, the back quote or backquote is a punctuation mark (`).
-It can be found on the same U.S. computer keyboard key as the tilde.
+It is on the same U.S. computer keyboard key as the tilde.

 Tip: Although not as common as the above uses, the back quote is also sometimes referred to as a back prime, back tick, birk, blugle, quasiquote, and unapostrophe.